 Rhino Horns are made of keratin.
 It’s a similar type of protein that makes up fingernails and hair.
 In Traditional Chinese Medicine, it is considered a life-saving medicine.
 There is a rumor that imbibing horn powder had cured a Vietnamese politician’s cancer, which somehow increased the horn demand.

 In the past, horns were used to fight fever and liver problems.
 In ancient Greece, horns were believed to have the ability to purify water.
-Also, they were a ‘high society’ decorative ‘fad’ in Europe in the late 19th and 20th century.
+Also, they were a ‘high society’ decorative ‘fad’ in Europe in the late 19th and 20th centuries.

 12. Heroin – $110 per gram

-Heroin is generally illegal to manufacture, buy and sell without a license.
-Afghanistan produced almost 87 percent of the world supply in 2004.
-Later, from 2007 to 2011, Mexico became the second-largest opium producer.
+In 2004, Afghanistan produced almost 87 percent of the world supply.
+Between 2007 and 2011, Mexico was the second-largest Heroin producer.

-Heroine is used in the treatment of acute pain, post-surgical pain, myocardial infarction, and physical trauma.
+This highly addictive opioid drug is used in the treatment of acute pain, post-surgical pain, myocardial infarction, and physical trauma.
 However, an overdose may lead to the risk of contracting blood-borne pathogens and bacterial or fungal endocarditis, decreased kidney function, and even death.

 11. Cocaine – $140 per gram